Artanemus/SCM_TimeKeeper-R/README.md

 Browse the events and heats to locate the entrant.
 When entering time, **don't use : or leading zeros.** Characters enter right to left in the display.
 As well as touch screen, the numpad can be used.
 You must post your changes for qualification to be enacted.

-There's also a stop watch - why?
-I don't know. 😀

-Closed heats cannot be edited.
+Locked sessions and closed heats cannot be edited.

 > Use Windows **Apps and Features** to remove the application.